Blood Color in Humans and Animals: Meaning and Function

 It's interesting that different species have developed different solutions to the problem of distributing oxygen throughout the body.
 Scientific research in this area is useful because it helps us to understand life on Earth better.
-In addition, researchers are discovering that some animal respiratory pigments have benefits for humans.
+In addition, researchers are discovering that some respiratory pigments have benefits for humans.
 For example, keyhole limpet hemocyanin (KLH) has been found to stimulate the activity of our immune systems and is added to some vaccines for this reason.
 It will be interesting to see what future research reveals about respiratory pigments.

 © 2012 Linda Crampton